spectrocloud/librarium/docs/docs-content/integrations/microk8s.md

 :::warning

-Before upgrading your cluster, review the [Known Issues](#known-issues) section and the [Kubernetes Upgrades](kubernetes-support.md#kubernetes-upgrades) page to learn about the limitations associated with MicroK8s upgrades.
+Before upgrading your cluster, review the [Known Issues](../release-notes/known-issues.md) and the [Kubernetes Upgrades](kubernetes-support.md#kubernetes-upgrades) pages to learn about the limitations associated with MicroK8s upgrades.

 :::